bbauska/Coursera-Bootstrap/readme.md

 The selected here is for the entire document.

-For the entire document, and then we\'ll specify ready.
+For the entire document, and then we&apos;ll specify ready.

 Ready is the action to be taken.